The Last of Us Part II Remastered Review | PlayStation 5

 One of the strongest arguments for The Last of Us Part II Remastered to exist is the new No Return mode.
 Working as an unforgiving roguelike with randomized combat, you must defeat every enemy in close quarters that culminates face-to-face with an extremely aggressive boss.
 If you die, the encounter fails, returning to the beginning to try again.
 And again.
 And again.

 Mods are randomly implemented on each stage to make your gameplay easier or more difficult, keeping things interesting.
-Enemies that drop pipe bombs each time you kill them, increasing your health with each risky melee attack, or the feared invisible foes are all in the roulette each time you choose your next level.
+Enemies that drop pipe bombs each time you kill them, increasing your health with each risky melee attack or the feared invisible foes are all in the roulette each time you choose your next level.
 For veterans of No Return, there is a custom run where you can tweak the many options available to suit your needs, defining what mechanics, enemies, and mods will appear in your personalized run to make it right for you.

 A plethora of accessibility options gave this game multiple awards because it once again shows how important it is to have them make it as approachable as it can be to a variety of players.
 Customizing the control, especially now that the PlayStation Access controller is out, lets you play most comfortably for you.
 Features to reduce motion sickness, guide you in traversal, and audio and visual cues, among many others, make the game experience accessible to all.

-Well-documented leaks muddied initial opinions of The Last of Us Part II by now, but with the benefit of time, it is easy to see why it won so many awards four years ago, and it will stand the test of time as one of the greatest games ever made.
+Well-documented leaks muddied initial opinions of The Last of Us Part II by now, but with the benefit of time, it is easy to see why it won so many awards four years ago.
+It will stand the test of time as one of the greatest games ever made.
 The parallel storyline, risky payoff, immaculate soundtrack, and iconic performances, now remastered and with more meaningful content than ever, will always be there for us when we wish to relive a harrowingly told tale as old as time.

 Editor, NoobFeed